CodeGeek2006/swiss_knife/README.md

 # swiss_knife
 A standard library extension for c++ to include some of the popular algorithms.

-Here's a comprehensive **Markdown guide** for collaborators to clone your repository and run tests:

 # Swiss Knife Development Guide

 This guide explains how to set up the development environment and run tests for the Swiss Knife project.